 Never been much of a lip liner girl?
 That’s about to change!
 Lip liner is your secret weapon when it comes to priming your lips and creating an ultra-defined pout.
 You can line around the perimeter of your lips to prevent color from bleeding.
 You can also use liner in place of lip primer, filling your pout in completely before putting lipstick on.

 Grab your favorite lip balm, lip liner, two lipsticks in similar shades, and a lip brush.
-Paired together, these five lip products, with the addition of a smidge of highlighter and cream contour, will be able to give you the pillowy, ombré pout of your social media-inspired beauty dreams.
+Paired together, these five lip essentials, with the addition of a smidge of concealer to highlight and contour, will be able to give you the pillowy, ombré pout of your social media-inspired beauty dreams.

 OUR 4-STEP OMBRÉ LIP TUTORIAL